Kevin-free/online-resume/content/project/me-ifree-love/index.md

 slides: ""
 ---

-Personal online resume, built on Ubuntu system using HTML+CSS+JS.
+As you can see, personal online resume, deploy on Netlify with Hugo.